United States: Sports

-On the collegiate level, earnings for the member institutions exceed $1 billion annually, and college football and basketball attract large audiences, as the NCAA March Madness tournament and the College Football Playoff are some of the most watched national sporting events.
+On the collegiate level, the NCAA reported $1.1 billion in revenue for the 2017 fiscal year, and college football and basketball attract large audiences, as the NCAA March Madness tournament and the College Football Playoff are some of the most watched national sporting events.
 In the U.S., the intercollegiate sports level serves as the main feeder system for professional and Olympic sports, with significant exceptions such as Minor League Baseball.
 This differs greatly from practices in nearly all other countries, where publicly and privately funded sports organizations serve this function.

-Eight Olympic Games have taken place in the United States.
-The 1904 Summer Olympics in St. Louis, Missouri, were the first-ever Olympic Games held outside of Europe.
-The Olympic Games will be held in the U.S. for a ninth time when Los Angeles hosts the 2028 Summer Olympics.
+Eight Olympic Games have taken place in the United States, beginning with the 1904 Summer Olympics in St. Louis, Missouri.
+The U.S. is scheduled to host the 2028 Summer Olympics in Los Angeles and the 2034 Winter Olympics in Salt Lake City.
 U.S. athletes have won a total of 2,968 medals (1,179 gold) at the Olympic Games, the most of any country.

-In other international competition, the United States is the home of a number of prestigious events, including the Americas Cup, World Baseball Classic, the U.S. Open, and the Masters Tournament.
-The U.S. men's national soccer team has qualified for eleven World Cups, while the women's national team has won the FIFA Women's World Cup and Olympic soccer tournament four times each.
+In other international competition, the United States is the home of a number of prestigious events, including the America's Cup, World Baseball Classic, the U.S. Open, and the Masters Tournament.
+The U.S. men's national soccer team has qualified for eleven World Cups, while the women's national team has won the FIFA Women's World Cup and Olympic soccer tournament four and five times, respectively.
 The 1999 FIFA Women's World Cup was hosted by the United States.
 Its final match was attended by 90,185, setting the world record for largest women's sporting event crowd at the time.
-The United States hosted the 1994 FIFA World Cup and will co-host, along with Canada and Mexico, the 2026 FIFA World Cup.
+The United States hosted the 1994 FIFA World Cup and co-hosted, along with Canada and Mexico, the 2026 FIFA World Cup.